rasult22/vue-reactivity-troubles/README.md

       // 2.
 Reassign a copy of itself  (It'll make everying inside an array reactive again)
       // this.arr = this.arr.map((x) => x);

+      // 3.
+Use only .push/.slice Array methods to manipulate an array instead.
     },
   },